-When you visit Ortman Family Dentistry for your regular checkups, our dentist will carefully examine your mouth for any signs of periodontal (gum) disease.
-If gum disease is found, he will recommend an appropriate treatment to eliminate the harmful bacteria in your mouth and improve your oral health.
-Call us today at 765-447-0322 for more information on our treatment options for gum disease in Lafayette, Indiana, and to schedule an appointment with Dr. Greg Ortman.
+When you visit Ortman Family Dentistry for your regular checkups, our dentists will carefully examine your mouth for any signs of periodontal (gum) disease.
+If gum disease is found, we will recommend an appropriate treatment to eliminate the harmful bacteria in your mouth and improve your oral health.
+Call us today at 765-447-0322 for more information on our treatment options for gum disease in Lafayette, Indiana, and to schedule an appointment with Dr. Ortman, Dr. Holcomb or Dr. Buono.

 Periodontal, or gum, disease is a degenerative condition caused by bacterial infection in the gums surrounding your teeth.
 When left untreated, the bacteria in your mouth inflame and infect your gum tissues, causing the gums to pull away from the teeth, and eventually resulting in tooth loss, bone loss, and gum recession.
 In fact, gum disease is the leading cause of tooth loss in adults.
 Additionally, periodontal disease has been linked to a number of serious medical conditions, including heart disease, stroke, diabetes, osteoporosis, and premature birth and low-weight babies.

 Gum disease is caused when plaque builds up on the teeth.
 If not removed, this plaque creates toxins that damage your gums.
 Periodontal disease often forms just below the gum line, and creates small pockets that separate the gums from the teeth, giving bacteria a place in which they can multiply and cause further damage.

 - Gingivitis – This is the earlier, milder stage of gum disease.
 Gingivitis is characterized by red, swollen gums that bleed easily.
 In this stage, gum disease is treatable, and can usually be eliminated by proactive oral hygiene habits.